Guyana - Country Commercial Guide

 Trade Financing

-Methods of Payment: The most common method of payment in Guyana is cash.
-For firms, many utilize letters of credit, bank drafts, managers cheque.
-Credit info Guyana provides credit rating for firms.
+At the consumer level, the most common method of payment in Guyana is cash.
+For firms, many utilize letters of credit, bank drafts, and managers cheques.
+Creditinfo Guyana provides credit ratings for firms.
 Credit cards and debit cards are usually accepted by large businesses, but do not have a wide market penetration.
-For example, hardly any gas stations accept credit cards.
+For example, many gas stations still do not accept credit cards.

 Banking Systems